MacLeek/trackmac/README.rst

 Note:

-If you are using virtual environment to install, you should use `$VIRTUAL_ENV/bin/tm` instead of `tm` or simply add it to your environment PATH.
+If you are using virtual environment, you should use `$VIRTUAL_ENV/bin/tm` instead of `tm` or simply add it to your environment PATH.

 Usage